The Marginalia Problem

 Iyla laughed.
 The laugh surprised her; she had not, she realized, laughed out loud, in the presence of another person, since before the apple.
 It came out of her in the unpracticed way a thing comes out of a person who has not used the particular muscle in a while, and Kettle, hearing it, did not look at her, which she understood, with a small grateful jolt, to be a kindness on the order of Maro's finger on the line.

-"What do you do," he said, after a moment, into the soup, "when you go into Lentar.
-I am not asking for the tour.
+"What do you do in Lentar," he said, after a moment, into the soup.
+"Not the tour.
 Penn will ask for the tour.
-Do not give him the tour.
-I am asking what you, specifically, do, when you are there, with your hands."
+Don't give it.
+What do you do with your hands."

 She thought about it.
 She thought about it longer than she had thought about most questions in the last month.